01 of 06

 Beyond those scarce instances when he just didn’t have enough to work with, all those “tests” he takes on are welcome challenges.
 “After 30 years in this business, I learn something new every day,” Dale added emphatically.
 “It’s labor intensive, but it’s a labor of love.
 I absolutely love what I do.”Continue to 3 of 6 below.

 03 of 06

-How Important is Maintaining Value When Rick Dale Approaches a Restoration?
+How Important Is Maintaining Value When Rick Dale Approaches a Restoration?

-In the antiques restoration business, there’s an undercurrent of original being best and altering an item too much being a really bad thing that can severely hurt, if not completely ruin, a piece.
+In the antique restoration business, there’s an undercurrent of original being best and altering an item too much being a really bad thing that can severely hurt, if not completely ruin, a piece.
 But Rick Dale sees a difference in preserving antique value and keeping a family heirloom from deteriorating when it comes to the items people bring into Rick’s Restorations.
 Dale explains that antique or collectible value isn’t as important to most of his clients as it is to true collectors:

 “Most of the restorations I do have nothing to do with what they’re worth.
 I’m restoring memories.
 It’s total emotion.”

 Personally, Dale tries not to get too attached to his restoration projects.
 He sees himself as a picker in the business of selling restorations that aren't commissioned by the original owners, many of which were featured on American Restoration in the past.
 An old Western style vending machine on display in his lobby along with a number of other restored pieces being offered for sale were some of his favorite projects ever.
 That Western vending machine has a price tag on it, but with a five-figure value he knows he’ll be hanging on to it for quite some time — and that’s fine with him.Continue to 4 of 6 below.

 04 of 06